Gluten Free Apple Cake

 This one bowl gluten free apple cake is the ultimate fall dessert.
-With a simple maple cinnamon glaze, this dairy free recipe is a total crowd pleaser and so easy to make!
+With a creamy maple cinnamon frosting, this recipe is a total crowd pleaser and so easy to make!

 Preheat the oven to 350 degrees Fahrenheit.
-Generously grease and flour a bundt pan.
-Set aside.
+Grease and line three 8 inch cake pans and set aside.

 In a large bowl, beat together all wet ingredients except for the apple.
 Beat in the dry ingredients, making sure to spoon and level the flour, don’t scoop right from the bag.